 The sad fact is, this isn’t even something you have to imagine.
 You could drive down any highway right now in any state and find a driver who is blissfully plugging away at their cellphone while driving their car.
 It’s frustrating and disheartening all at the same time.

-Distracted driving is incredibly negligent, and in the state of Massachusetts there are heavy fines associated with the act.
+Distracted driving is incredibly negligent, and in the state of Massachusetts, there are heavy fines associated with the act.
 However, that still doesn’t deter people from making such a reckless decision when they are behind the wheel.
 Should they cause an accident, they can (and should) be held liable for their irresponsible behavior in civil court.

-However, for as dangerous as distracted driving is for people in other cars, it is even more dangerous for pedestrians and bicyclists.
+However, as dangerous as distracted driving is for people in other cars, it is even more dangerous for pedestrians and bicyclists.
 They are completely vulnerable out there, and a clueless driver that’s typing “LOL” to his or her friend will have little chance to see a biker or pedestrian, let alone stop in time.
-According to a recent study, bike and pedestrian fatalities attributed to a distracted driver has increased 50 percent from 2005 to 2010.
+According to a recent study, bike and pedestrian fatalities attributed to a distracted driver have increased 50 percent from 2005 to 2010.